jinjagit/blogger/README.md

 ### L6 Date-based navigation links [Not implemented]:

-Although suggested in the tutorial as an 'extra', I didn't implement this, as it seems unlikely I will have enough articles to warrant it, nor of enough different creation dates to test it well.
-I did include a timestamp on each article, however, (top left), and it seems trivial to parse this for the number of the month / year and then filter articles to display accordingly (if this were desired).
+Although suggested in the tutorial as an 'extra', I didn't implement this, as it seems unlikely I will have enough articles to warrant it, nor of enough different creation dates to test it well (without manually resetting my system date and creating new articles, several times).
+I did include a time-stamp on each article, however, (top left), and it seems trivial to parse this for the number of the month / year and then filter articles to display accordingly (if this were desired).
 Creating such a new view would also be very similar to creating the new 'Top 3 Most Viewed Articles' view, as described below.

 ### L6 Implement view_count for articles: